 All pregnancy test results are confidential.
 If you need any support, information or treatment, you will be referred to the appropriate healthcare professional and receive care that is professional, respectful and confidential.

 If you have any questions after reading this article please ask your midwife, GP or specialist.
 The Ministry of Health recommends that you have these tests as soon as possible after you know you are pregnant, because knowing whether you have these conditions can help keep you and your baby well.

 Before having any tests you must have the opportunity to receive information about the tests and then make an informed decision as to whether or not you wish to have them.
 The decision to have these tests is yours.
 Your decision will be respected.

-Read more about the Code of Health and Disability Services Consumers’ Rights
+Read more about informed consent and the Code of Health and Disability Services Consumers’ Rights.

 Screening tests and scans week 0-14 Ministry of Health, NZ

 Screening tests and scans week 14-30 Ministry of Health, NZ

 Screening tests and scans week 30 onwards Ministry of Health, NZ